Harika-SVL/Jenkins/notes.md

   ![Alt text](shots/86.PNG)

-* Note: We have implemented the same for spring petclinic
+* Note: We have implemented the same for spring-petclinic

   ![Alt text](shots/87.PNG)
   ![Alt text](shots/88.PNG)

-* Note: The health of the builds is represented as weather in jenkins
+* Note: The health of the builds is represented as 'Weather' in jenkins
-    * cloudy means builds are failing
+    * Cloudy - builds are failing
-    * sunny means the builds are successful
+    * Sunny - the builds are successful

   ![Alt text](shots/89.PNG)

-### Node 3: Executing dotnet project on jenkins
+### Node-3: Executing dotnet project on jenkins

-* For agent we required jdk-17
+* For agent we require jdk-17
 * Create an ec2 instance (node-3)  with size 20 GB
-* install dotnet-7 sdk for running nop comerce
+* install dotnet-7 sdk for running nopcommerce
 * Installation instructions
   [Refer Here : https://learn.microsoft.com/en-us/dotnet/core/install/linux-ubuntu-2204]
 ```